kalendar/assessments/srl/strategies/managing_environment/medium.md

 To guide you in becoming more proficient in managing environment, please select one or more of the three options below: **Learn**, **See**, or **Do**.
 Click on as many of these buttons as you want.

-1. Click on the **Learn** button to read more about what help-seeking is and why it is important
+1. Click on the **Learn** button to read more about managing environment and why it is important to do so.
-2. Click on the **See** button to read more in-depth cases
+2. Click on the **See** button to read more in-depth cases.
-3. Click on the **Do** button to learn about strategies to help you get the support you need.
+3. Click on the **Do** button to learn about strategies to help you reduce distractions and disruptions from your life.